RobinBrouwer/bootstrap_flash_messages/README.md

     :warning
     :error

-When you defined the messages it's really easy to set them inside your Controller.
+When you've defined the messages it's really easy to call them inside your Controller.

     class PostsController
       def create